Dalas121/Heir_2_The_Throne/README.md

 S08b: Isle of the Damned, part 2 (unassigned)
 - 2-skull difficulty.
 Rewards: companion Harper
+- reference TRoW's vampire lady.
+Harper heard legends/rumors of someone like that, and came to see, inadvertantly awakening undead from the catacombs
+	- possibly motivated by Asheviere.
+Looking for a weapon, powerful magic, etc to use against her
 - need an older portrait

 S10 Elensefar (unassigned)